ATStahl/ATSpages/_pages/cv.md

 Talks
 ======
 * Stahl, A.T.
 2021.
+Adding Earth Engine to the conservation toolbox.
+Google’s Geo for good Summit 2021.
+* Stahl, A.T.
+2021.
+Adding satellite data to the toolbox of conservation professionals with Earth Engine.
+Geo for Good Lightning Talks Series #5: Nature Conservation.
+* Stahl, A.T.
+2021.
 Developing practical remote sensing workflows for ecosystem monitoring.
 Invited presentation at the Washington Association of District Employees Annual Meeting.
 * Stahl, A.T.
 2021.
 Potential options for effective and efficient riparian monitoring with drone and satellite data.
 Invited presentation at the Eastern Washington Riparian Planting Symposium.
 * Stahl, A.T.
 2020.
 Streamlining access to remotely sensed imagery with Google Earth Engine to increase ecosystem monitoring efficiency and effectiveness.
 2020 Virtual Geo for Good Summit.